 Today’s storytime was all about Playing and the letter P!

 Playing is one of the five easy early literacy activities you can do with your child every day to help develop their vocabulary and prepare them to learn to read in school when they’re older.
 The five early literacy activities are: Talking, Singing, Playing, Reading and Writing.
-It doesn’t take much to play with your baby.
-The books we read today demonstrate that.
-If you’d like some suggestions for new ways to play with your baby, here is an article on BabyCentre.co.uk that has some fun ideas.
+Take some time to do these things every day.
+Turn off the TV, put away the devices, and make time to play!

-We also read Whoa, Baby, Whoa! by Grace Nichols and illustrated by Eleanor Taylor.
-If you’re anything like me and find yourself often telling your children “No,” you’ll definitely relate!
+We read Whoa, Baby, Whoa! by Grace Nichols and illustrated by Eleanor Taylor.
+If you’re anything like me and find yourself often telling your children “No,” you’ll find this one lots of fun.

 They worked really well and lasted a long time.
 But one thing I learned was that you can’t blow too hard, or no bubbles will come out.
 Slow and steady breaths are best.
 And the soap is very thick and if it gets on your clothing, you’ll have spots for the rest of the day!
 (I’m sure it washes right out though.)